Northwest Bee Supply

 When mixing the product it may appear a little thin.
 If allowed to stand overnight, the mix will absorb some of the liquid, causing the patties to be firmer.

-Use this link: What is and how to make 1:1 sugar syrup.
+Use this link: How to make 1:1 sugar syrup.

-9. How often do you fed the bees?
+10. How often do you feed the bees?

-12. Is it mandatory to feed Nosevit in the sugar syrup?
+12. Is it mandatory to include Nosevit in the sugar syrup?

 13. Is it a good idea to know the life cycle of the honey bee?